michaelavila/xf/README.markdown

 	Hello
 	From xf

-**ls** lists all the available commands.
+**ls** lists all of the available commands.
 A file exists in the .xfiles directory for each command listed by ls.

 	$ xf ls